purplecoder04/se-q3-string1-string2/README.md

 - Test name pattern is `test*`

 ## Submitting your work
-To submit your solution for grading, you will need to create a git Pull Request (PR).Refer to the `PR Workflow` article in your course content for details.
+To submit your solution for grading, you will need to create a github [Pull Request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Refer to the `PR Workflow` article in your course content for details.